 Chefs and Head Cooks who work in large hotels or resorts often belong to the Hotel Employees and Restaurant Employees International Union or the Service Employees International Union.

 The job of Chef will appeal to you if you value creativity, enjoy making decisions, and like to lead others in activities involving hands-on skills and projects.
 Cooks and Chefs need an excellent sense of taste and smell, good health, and enough energy to endure standing for hours at a time.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Chefs and Head Cooks in California is $42,054 annually, or $20.22 hourly.
+The median wage in 2016 for Chefs and Head Cooks in California was $42,054 annually, or $20.22 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Chefs and Head Cooks who work full time in large restaurants, resorts, or government agencies enjoy benefits such as medical, dental, life insurance, and sick leave.
 Part-time Chefs and Head Cooks generally do not.
 Some employers provide employees with uniforms and free meals; but, federal law permits employers to deduct these from their employees’ wages.